ferdelamad/model_development_lifecycle/task_types/regression/README.md

   - 📚 [Exercise - Predicting House Prices](./linear/README.md) - In this example, we predict house prices based on features like area, number of bedrooms, and age of the house.

 - 🏞️ **Random Forest Regression**: A tree-based ensemble method that combines multiple decision trees to improve prediction accuracy and reduce overfitting.
-  - 📚 [Exercise - Predicting Bike Rentals](./random-forest/README.md) (WIP 🚧)  - Let's predict the number of bike rentals based on features like season, weather, time of day, and holiday status.
+  - 📚 [Exercise - Predicting Bike Rentals](./random-forest/README.md) - Let's predict the number of bike rentals based on features like season, weather, time of day, and holiday status.

 - 📉 **Support Vector Regression (SVR)**: A non-linear regression method that uses the principles of Support Vector Machines (SVM) to predict continuous values by finding the optimal hyperplane.